yotammandel/netflix-clone/README.md

 # netfixClone
- this is a netflix clone using themoviedb
+ this is a netflix clone using react,react router , bootstrap and themoviedb api